Rodrigo-Vernizzi/Calculadora/README.md

 This was the first project developed using more than 1 programming language.

-Programmed by Rodrigo Vernizzi and Tobias Zorzeto
+Programmed by Rodrigo Vernizzi and Tobias Zorzetto